-Score Criteria 3 = Satisfactory Student presentations incorporate NYS Teaching Standards and Culturally Responsive-Sustaining Educational Frameworks and standards of their professional field; describe how they have been active as professionals; include a self-reflection on their strengths and weaknesses; include a plan for continued professional development.
+Score Criteria 3 = Satisfactory Student presentations incorporate NYS Teaching Standards and Culturally Responsive-Sustaining Educational Frameworks; describe how they have been active as professionals; include a self-reflection on their strengths and weaknesses; include a plan for continued professional development.
 2 = Needs Development Student presentations make cursory mention of Standards and Frameworks; describe how they have been active as professionals; do not include sufficient depth of self-reflection; do not detail a plan for continued professional development.
-1 = Unsatisfactory + Needs to Be Redone Student presentations are brief and/or missing information on Standards, Frameworks, professional activities, self-reflections, and plans for continued professional development.
+1 = Unsatisfactory + Needs to Be Student presentations are brief and/or missing information on Redone Standards, Frameworks, professional activities, self-reflections, and plans for continued professional development.